elmahio/documentation/docs/logging-to-elmah-io-from-javascript.md

 ##### Message filtering

-Log messages can be filtered, by adding an `filter` handler in options:
+Log messages can be filtered, by adding a `filter` handler in options:

 ```javascript
 new Elmahio({